nedraki/Concrete_cracks_detention/README.md

 ### Objective:

-To be able to identify cracks on batch of images taken for concrete inspection in structures.
+To identify cracks on images taken for concrete inspection in structures.

 ### About the data: